Desperate Desmond

-Don Markstein noted that it was a "probably a response" to the presence of a similar character in C. W. Kahles's earlier strip "Hairbreadth Harry", while Maurice Horn felt that it "showed greater ingenuity and wit" than Kahles's work.
+Don Markstein noted that it was a "probably a response" to the presence of a similar character in C. W. Kahles's earlier strip "Hairbreadth Harry"; Maurice Horn, however, called it a "direct imitation" of Kahles's work, but felt that it "showed greater ingenuity and wit".

 Adaptations

 Film adaptations of "Desperate Desmond" were produced by Nestor Studios, directed by Tom Ricketts, with Dorothy Davenport as Rosamond and Fred Kelsey as Claude; as well, vaudeville star Fred Duprez released a recording of a "Desperate Desmond"-based comedy act.